 You can enter a sculpture and go under water in Zug.

-The timeless architectural work "Lake View" by the renown Swiss artist Roman Signer is set on the Lake Zug promenade and connects the viewer with another reality.
+The timeless architectural work "Lake View" by the renowned Swiss artist Roman Signer is set on the Lake Zug promenade and connects the viewer with another reality.
 As you enter the sculpture and descend five meters below the surface of the lake, an underwater world unfolds in front of you.

 My advice: the experience is especially stunning on sunny days when the color of the lake turns vivid green and you can see fishes swimming by on your eye level.
 Either way, consider the opening times of the "Lake View".